arnold-c/reproducible-research/guideline.md

 #### Installing the Stata kernel

 The instructions for installing the `stata_kernel` are based from the original documentation [here](https://kylebarron.github.io/stata_kernel/getting_started/).
-It should work with `Stata 12` (we have tested it).
+It should work with `Stata 12` (I have tested it).
 If these instructions do not work for you, it may be that there has been an update to the kernel, at which point, please refer to the original documentation linked above.

 Open a command prompt (Windows) / terminal (linux/mac) and type/copy-paste the following commands, pressing enter after each line